 Student Privacy Laws: What District & School Administrators Need to Know

-In recent years, student data privacy has come under intense scrutiny (for very good reason).
+In recent years, student data privacy has come under intense scrutiny in the United States (for very good reason).
 As technology usage increases in schools, education leaders are scrambling to understand, interpret, and comply with new federal, state, and local privacy laws designed to protect sensitive student information.

 The federal student privacy laws that regulate privacy and protect sensitive data when schools issue devices or use educational software are best known as FERPA and COPPA.
 FERPA, or the Family Educational Rights and Privacy Act, protects the privacy of student education records.
-The Children’s Online Privacy Protection Act (COPPA) addresses the protection of data for children under the age of 13.
+The Children’s Online Privacy Protection Act (COPPA) addresses data protection regulations for children under the age of 13.
 Both laws focus on the ongoing and ever-evolving challenge of protecting student data privacy.

 Educators, administrators, and parents should acquaint themselves with FERPA and COPPA, as both laws strive to protect sensitive student information.
 Below we’ll cover the following:

 - An overview of these two fundamental federal data privacy laws

 - Best practice recommendations from the agencies that oversee them